Price

 -

-Month from which the benefit is granted
+The month from which the benefit is granted

 For self-employed persons, the average daily insurance contribution wage is calculated based on the actual contributions made during the 12-month period ending one quarter (three months) before the quarter in which the parental benefit is granted.